Jeremie1001/dotfiles/dot_config/awesome/README.md

 - Jeremie Cote
 - @jeremie1001

 Based on terminal color theme Dracula and inpired by https://github.com/manilarome/the-glorious-dotfiles.
-Icons modified from [flaticons repository](https://www.flaticon.com/)
+Icons modified from [flaticons repository](https://www.flaticon.com/) and [SVGRepo](https://www.svgrepo.com/vectors/chain/)

 Disclaimer, some of the aspects of this rice arent completely functional at this time as this is still a work in progress so please be please be patient.
 Components still be worked on can be found in the TODO.txt file.

-This is a more specific repo focused on just the AwesomeWM config portion of my rice.
-Full git bare repo can be found [here](https://github.com/Jeremie1001/dotfiles).
-Some relevant configs can be found there such as picom, gtk, [firefox](https://github.com/Jeremie1001/dotfiles/tree/master/.config/chrome), [sddm](https://github.com/Jeremie1001/dotfiles/tree/master/.config/sddm) and [rofi](https://github.com/Jeremie1001/dotfiles/tree/master/.config/rofi) themes.

 ### Spoilers